Pay-per-click (PPC) advertising is a popular method for online businesses and influencers to make quick cash.

 2. Google Ads Time Of Day Targeting

 Choosing a specific time for investing more money in Google Ads promises higher profitability.
 Notice how Instagram influencers ask their followers for a suitable time to upload a picture?
-That’s because they want to know the ideal time for gaining the most number of audience and engagement.
+That’s because they want to know the ideal time for gaining the most audience and engagement.

 3. Google Ads Device Targeting